19 Dec 2019

-Street Art Photography, a hybrid of two genres; documentary and art.
-It features subjects in candid situations within public place such as streets, parks, beaches, malls, political conventions and other settings.
-Street Art Photography uses the techniques of straight photography in that it shows a pure and original vision of something, like holding up a mirror to society.
+Street Photography, a hybrid of two genres; documentary and art.
+It features subjects in candid situations within public places such as streets, parks, beaches, malls, political conventions, and other settings.
+Street photography uses the techniques of straight photography in that it shows a pure and original vision of something, like holding up a mirror to society.
 It often tends to be ironic and can be distanced from its subject matter, and often concentrates on a single human moment, caught at a decisive or poignant moment.
-On the other hand, much Street Art Photography takes the opposite approach and provides a very literal and extremely personal rendering of the subject matter, giving the audience a more visceral experience of walks of life they might only be passingly familiar with.
+On the other hand, much street photography takes the opposite approach and provides a very literal and extremely personal rendering of the subject matter, giving the audience a more visceral experience of walks of life they might only be passingly familiar with.

-This photography workshop is not about how to operate your camera, but using your most familiar and comfortable camera setting.
-The focus in this workshop is about how to capture that perfect shot before your camera even click, therefore any digital camera (including mobile phone camera) will be appropriate.
+This photography workshop is not about how to operate your camera but using your most familiar and comfortable camera setting.
+The focus in this workshop is about how to compose and capture that perfect shot before your camera even clicks, therefore any digital camera (including mobile phone camera) will be appropriate.
 A fair bit of walking is needed so prepare yourself with a suitable outfit.

-The workshop will be held at Arab Street.
-Location map will be provided for participants.
+The workshop will be held at Little India.
+A location map will be provided for participants.